Students proceed to the PS III Internship after having successfully competed PS II in their major.

 The main purpose of Professional Semester III is to give Interns a transitional teaching experience in preparation for a position as an employed teacher.

 Just as no two teaching positions are the same, neither are practicum placements.
-To make sure that students get the most of out of their PS III placement, they can choose from the following internships offered in 2019/2020:
+To make sure that students get the most of out of their PS III placement, they can choose from the following internships offered:

 Elementary Education (Spring)